 I love Humble!
 Especially how it started out, with the Indie bundles.
 They combine most of my favorite things: Small, independent companies, Linux, DRM-free media and amazing charities! (also: you can choose which charities to donate to!
 I recommend these) I tried to buy all of the first Indie bundles.
 Unfortunately I missed some of them, but I still spent $290 buying seven of the first ten Indie bundles.
 It was a matter of pride to help the Linux average stay as far above the Windows and Mac averages as possible.

-Later there came other bundles, and I admit I was disappointed when not all of them where indie, supported Linux or where DRM free.
+Later there came other bundles, and I admit I was disappointed when not all of them were indie, supported Linux or were DRM free.
 But still, Humble has done an amazing job in getting a ton of games ported to Linux while contributing millions of dollars to charities, and I wanted to support that.
-So whenever I saw a bundle where all (or sometimes most) the games where supported DRM-free on Linux I would buy it.
+So whenever I saw a bundle where all (or sometimes most) the games were supported DRM-free on Linux I would buy it.

 But I soon started noticing a big problem.
 Quite a few of the games I bought didn’t seem to actually work!
 Or I had to jump trough some crazy hoops that no self respecting developers would ever think to ask any Windows or Mac OS users to jump trough.

 I understand that there is a smaller market of Linux users and I understand that it’s not that simple for someone who has been developing for one platform to turn around and develop for another.
 But I have bought these games because they were advertised as working on Linux, without DRM.
 And you just can not sell a product you don’t have!

 So I started testing my games systematically, and the temporary result is what you see in this spreadsheet.
 I wanted to publish my results while the Humble Store still has their DRM-Freedom sale, which lasts for the next two days, and so I plan on updating the spreadsheet with more games as I get around to them.
 (Want to help out?
 Look at the bottom of this post)